-10.3 How to use the CV tables to do a t-test
+10.3 How to Use the Coefficient of Variation Tables to Do a T-test

 Standard errors may also be used to perform hypothesis testing, a procedure for distinguishing between population parameters using sample estimates.
 The sample estimates can be numbers, averages, percentages, ratios, etc. Tests may be performed at various levels of significance, where a level of significance is the probability of concluding that the characteristics are different when, in fact, they are identical.